maseuko/maseuko/README.md

 - MySql
 - Rest API
 - MongoDB
+- HTML
+- Css
+- SASS/SCSS

 #### What I'm the most proud of?
 <p align="center"> :star2::star2: <a href="https://sciborowka.pl">Ściborówka</a> :star2::star2:</p>

+That project combined most of my knowledge, I builded it from scratch in vue, with a spring application at backend, It's also hosted on my own VPS on Linux Ubuntu somewhere in a web, I generated my own SSL, configured the Nginx on my own, redirect correctly DNS to point at what i want it to point and puff, it display on the screen from any device i want to.
+My favorite sentence is "If you don't know how to do it, look for an answears, somone faced that issue for sure so there's gotta be an answear!".
+So there is no excuses in building anything!
+You just gotta be stubborn and focused on your goal :soccer:

+You can look at my solutions I faced building that page in my repos :blush:

 <!--
 **maseuko/maseuko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.